jorgebucaran/cookbook.fish/README.md

 make && make install
 ```

-will cause fish to error with: "Unsupported use of '&&'.
+will error with: "Unsupported use of '&&'.
 In fish, please use 'COMMAND; and COMMAND'."

-That's simple enough.
+That's easy to fix.

 ```fish
 make; and make install
 ```

-Check out the [fish design document](http://fishshell.com/docs/current/design.html) to understand fish design principles.

-Here is a quote from the same document:
+Here is a quote from the [fish design document](http://fishshell.com/docs/current/design.html):

 > Fish should be user friendly, but not at the expense of expressiveness.
 Most tradeoffs between power and ease of use can be avoided with careful design.

 ## Setup

-### Installing fish

-AFIK fish is not the default shell of any \*nix distribution, so you need to download and install it yourself.
+### How to install fish?

 You can find directions in the official [website](https://fishshell.com) or follow the directions provided here for your OS.

 <details>
 <summary>macOS with homebrew</summary>